Wednesday 11 March 2020

 If a notaire provides what they consider to be advice or assistance beyond that ordinarily required, and you are charged a freely negotiated fee, they are obliged to provide you with a written estimate of the cost of their services, or at least the means by which the fee will be determined, if a fixed fee cannot be offered at the outset.
 A notaire cannot simply surprise you with a demand for payment of their fees, without any prior written warning.

-All of the charges will be detailed out on the final statement that must be provided to the client.
+All of the charges should be detailed in the final statement that must be provided to the client.
 However, getting to grips with interpreting it all is no easy task.
 If in doubt, do not be intimidated, and ask the notaire's office for an explanation.
+In addition, there are frequently delays in receipt of a final statement, although in fairness to the notaires this is rarely due to their own tardiness, but delays in obtaining final figures from the land registry.

 Whether a regulated or freely negotiated fee, a notaire is not entitled to take an advance of their fees, although they can take a small sum for disbursements.

-In practice, in relation to house purchase, the fees are deposited with the notaire together with the proceeds for the purchase.
-As fees for house purchase are regulated, you should not have too much to worry about with this practice, although you would be advised to seek clarity about the estimated bill for fees (and taxes) at the time you sign the sale contract.
+In practice, in relation to a house purchase, the fees are deposited with the notaire together with the proceeds for the purchase.
+As fees for house purchase are fairly clear and regulated, you should not have too much to worry about with this practice, although you would be advised to seek clarity about the estimated bill for fees (and taxes) at the time you sign the sale and purchase contract.

 This is why it is so important to discuss the fees at the outset so the potential for dispute is kept to a minimum.